erin-n-gilbertson/3DGenome-diversity/README.md

 # Human 3D Genome Diversity

 This repository houses data and scripts used in the Human 3D Genome Diversity project.
+See also https://github.com/brandcm/Pan_3d_Genome/tree/main and https://github.com/emcarthur/neanderthal-3D-genome for related manuscripts and analyses.

 - The data directory contains many of the data used in the analysis.
 Due to space constraints, some of the larger files (e.g., FASTAs and VCFs), are not included here but the means to retrieve or generate such files is described in the directory README.md.
 - basenji: copy of https://github.com/calico/basenji/tree/master to be used in generating Akita predictions.